nesquikm/rethink_poc/memory-bank/activeContext.md

 ## Active Decisions and Considerations

+1. **Model Management Strategy**:
+   - Evaluating the most flexible way to handle model parameters and configuration
+   - Considering options for user-configurable model settings
+   - Planning for potential addition of new models in the future

+2. **Chat UI Layout**:
+   - Currently using a fixed-width layout (1024px) for the chat interface
+   - Considering responsive design improvements for different screen sizes
+   - Evaluating the balance between content readability and space utilization

-1. **Conversation History Management**:
+3. **Conversation History Management**:
-   - Currently implemented a system where only selected responses are included in history
+   - Continuing to refine the system where only selected responses are included in history
    - Considering options for allowing users to revisit and potentially edit previous selections
    - Evaluating the impact of limited context on model performance for long conversations

-2. **Tab Interface Experience**:
-   - Evaluating whether to add more information to the tab headers
-   - Considering adding tooltips to explain tab functionality (locked vs. active)
-   - Exploring options for improving tab accessibility with keyboard navigation

-3. **Model Context Protocol (MCP) Integration**:
+4. **Model Context Protocol (MCP) Integration**:
    - Evaluating the benefits of integrating Fetch MCP for web content access
    - Considering the implementation complexity vs. benefits for the current project scope
    - Researching best practices for MCP configuration in Next.js applications

-4. **Context Window Management**:
-   - Evaluating options for handling long conversations (token counting vs message-based truncation)
-   - Considering strategies for maintaining context relevance with selected-only responses
-   - Determining the optimal balance between context length and API costs